eklavyasaxena/IBM-Unsupervised-Machine-Learning-Capstone-k-Means-Clustering/README.md

-# Coursera_Capstone
+# Categorical Segmentation of NYC Neighborhood and It’s Crime Rate
-IBM Applied Data Science Capstone Project
+Applied Data Science Capstone - IBM

 * Use location data and different location data providers, such as Foursquare.
 * Make RESTful API calls to the Foursquare API to retrieve data about venues in different neighborhoods around the world.